Russell’s No. 6 being retired across NBA, a 1st for league

 Bill Russell's No. 6 jersey is being retired across the NBA, a first for the league.

-The NBA and the National Basketball Players Association announced Thursday that the number worn by the 11-time champion, civil rights activist and person good enough to have been enshrined in the Basketball Hall of Fame as both a player and a coach was being permanently retired by all 30 teams.
+The NBA and the National Basketball Players Association announced Thursday that the number worn by the 11-time champion, civil rights activist and person good enough to be enshrined in the Basketball Hall of Fame as both a player and a coach was being permanently retired by all 30 teams.

 “Bill Russell’s unparalleled success on the court and pioneering civil rights activism deserve to be honored in a unique and historic way,” NBA Commissioner Adam Silver said.
 “Permanently retiring his No. 6 across every NBA team ensures that Bill’s transcendent career will always be recognized.”